 Fitting is particularly important for women, who tend to have smaller, leaner torsos.
 Many bags are made to fit their frames.
-Take, for example, the Osprey Viva 65L Backpack with Reservoir ($200 with free shipping), a multi-day bag in a female-specific fit and torso length.
+Take, for example, the Osprey Viva 65L backpack ($200 with free shipping), a multi-day bag in a female-specific fit and torso length.

 There are also backpacks made for children, and these have some adjustments so the bag can grow as they do.